-Core Parking is a new feature, that dynamically selects a set of processors that should stay idle and not run any threads based on the current power policy and their recent utilization.
-This decreases the energy consumption and therefore reduces the heat and power usage.
-In Windows normally we have to manually edit registry entries to enable or disable this feature, and it requires a reboot.
+Core Parking is a feature, that dynamically selects a set of processors that should stay idle and not run any threads based on the current power policy and their recent utilization.
+This decreases energy consumption and therefore reduces heat and power usage.
+In Windows 11/10/8/7, we normally have to manually edit Registry entries to enable or disable this feature, and it requires a reboot.

 If you are using some new multicore Intel CPU like i7, you will notice that some of the cores are marked as parked.
-This is a new feature of Windows 7 and it helps in optimizing energy consumption of your CPU.
+This is a new feature of Windows OS, and it helps in optimizing the energy consumption of your CPU.

-Sometimes, by adjusting the Core parking by performance of the PC, you can even reduce micro shutters which occur when playing a game or using some resource-heavy.
-This new feature of Windows 7 manages Core parking well, but if you want, you can tweak it to suit your requirements.
-Core packing on Windows 7 is pretty good, but by tweaking in according to your needs can make it even better.
+Sometimes, by adjusting the Core parking by the performance of the PC, you can even reduce micro-shutters that occur when playing a game or using some resource-heavy.
+This new feature of Windows manages Core parking well, but if you want, you can tweak it to suit your requirements.
+Core packing on Windows 10/8/7 now is pretty good, but by tweaking it according to your needs can make it even better.

-Enable or Disable Core parking in Windows 7
+Enable or Disable Core Parking in Windows 11/10

-There are two utilities that may help you: Park Control and Manage Parked CPUs.
+There are three utilities that may help you:

 Make sure you create a backup of your Power Configuration.

-To do so open up command prompt and type in powercfg.exe -qh > mybackup.txt.
+To do so open up a command prompt and type in:

 Once you click “Yes” it will take you to the application.

 Here you can choose the power plan.
-Next under “CPU Parking” for “On AC” or “On Battery” you can click on “Enable” to enabled it and enter the % of core you want to enable.
-Once your done click on “Apply” and click “OK” now you can go to Resource Monitor and click the CPU tab to verify if Core Parking has been enabled.
-You can download the application from here.
+Next under “CPU Parking” for “On AC” or “On Battery” you can click on “Enable” to enabled it and entered the % of core you want to enable.
+Once you’re done click on “Apply” and click “OK” now you can go to Resource Monitor and click the CPU tab to verify if Core Parking has been enabled.
+You can download the application here.

-I can’t stress enough – do it on your own risk – and that too if you know what you are doing.
-And please create a System Restore point before you make any changes so you can revert back if need be.
+I can’t stress enough – do it at your own risk – and that too if you know what you are doing.
+And please create a System Restore point before you make any changes so you can revert if need be.